Wizna/Wizna.github.io/_posts/Learning/Review/Recommendation/2024-04-02-In Recommendation System, How We Handle Scores?.md

 - The physical meaning, order of magnitude and distribution of different targets can be significantly different.
 Directly ensemble of raw scores will cause some of targets to fail.

-- Strong feedback behaviours, e.g. like, report, are .
-It is hard to decide the weights $\alpha$ for each target.
+- Explicit feedback behaviours, e.g. like, report, varies greatly among different users.
+Thus a fixed weight $\alpha$ is hard to choose.

 #### 2. Rank